eloylp/go-kit/README.md

 Imagine we need to test an HTTP API.
 Such API is subject to a protocol (HTTP), in which we could base our testing infrastructure design.

-On this repo there is a `handler.Tester` which accepts an `http.Handler` (the SUT) and a list of `handler.Case`.
+On this repo there is a `handler.Tester(..)` which accepts an `http.Handler` (the SUT) and a list of `handler.Case`.
 Inside each `handler.Case` , we can define a list of `handler.CheckerFunc`.
-At the same time, each `handler.CheckerFunc` will hold the necessary logic to test a different aspect of the HTTP response.
+Each `handler.CheckerFunc` will hold the necessary logic to test a different aspect of the HTTP response.
 See the handler [code](./test/handler) for a list of all available checkers and low level details.

 Lets now see an example on how to test an HTTP API with the `handler.Tester` tool:
 ```go